 - (a) Two periods each day.
-The fundamental principles of hand sewing, basting, running, hemming, hem-stitching, tucking, felling, sewing on lace, darning, etc. - (b) Machine Sewing.
+The fundamental principles of hand sewing, basting, running, hemming, hem-stitching, tucking, felling, sewing on lace, darning, etc. - (b) Machine sewing.
 Plain stitching, hemming, tucking, and gathering. - (c) Continuation of Plain Sewing.
 Practical experience in shopping by each pupil.

 During the year a complete suit of underwear must be made by each pupil; also a shirt waist, a cotton dress, and a wrapper or dressing sack.
 Some preliminary study in designing for the dressmaking course will be done.
 Neatness and accuracy demanded in all the work.
-Cost of material, 60 cents.